julianaagarza/2025_CSC_S25_G2_FP/Documentation/Project Environment Selection.md

 ## Objective
 This document explains the rationale behind selecting our test environment and hardware setup for implementing multi-factor authentication (MFA) in an IoT-based security system.
-It covers our decision to use an **on-premises Raspberry Pi with a camera module** and provides reasoning that aligns with both course concepts and project goals.
+It covers our decision to use an Raspberry Pi with a camera module and provides reasoning that aligns with both course concepts and project goals.

 ---